Skip to Content

 Charles Bridge in the summertime

 Walk across one of the most iconic bridges in the world.
 The Charles Bridge connects Prague Castle and Old Town Prague.
-Skip the subway or taxi and walk across the bridge and take in the gorgeous views of Prague.
+Skip the subway or taxi, walk across the bridge, and take in the gorgeous views of Prague.

 River Boat in the Vltava river in Prague with a Czech flag - Best things to do in Prague